International Interdisciplinary Summer School 2017

-The interdisciplinary summer school will take place at the Forum Scientiarum of Tübingen University, from June 20th - June 24th, 2016 During the summer school, twenty graduate students and junior scientists from all over the world will have the opportunity to discourse post-democratic developments and challenges with this year's Unseld lecturer Colin Crouch.
-In addition, up to twelve participants will be selected to present their own research related to Crouch's work during the summer school.
-The participants will also attend the Unseld Lecture held by Colin Crouch and an interdisciplinary colloquium, both open to the public.
+The interdisciplinary summer school will take place at the Forum Scientiarum of Tübingen University, from May 29th – June 2nd 2017.
+During the summer school, twenty graduate students and junior scientists from all over the world will have the opportunity to discourse the complex and ambiguous figure of Gaia with this year's Unseld lecturer Bruno Latour.
+In addition, up to twelve participants will be selected to present their own research related to Latour's work during the summer school.
+The participants will also attend the Unseld Lecture held by Bruno Latour and an interdisciplinary colloquium, both open to the public.

 If you have any questions, please do not hesitate to contact us by e-mail or consult our website.